 — Radhika Singh, Pre-Raphaelites Re-Visited: Narratives of a Gay Life

-More than 10 years since Autograph commissioned the works, The New Pre-Raphaelites are still widely exhibited, including in Gupta's major, internationally touring retrospective From Here to Eternity.
+More than 10 years since Autograph commissioned the works, The New Pre-Raphaelites are still widely exhibited, and were includd in Gupta's major, internationally touring retrospective From Here to Eternity.

 Sunil Gupta (b.
-1953, New Delhi, India/Canada/UK) was educated at the Royal College of Art, London, England, and received a PhD from the University of Westminster, England.
+1953, New Delhi, India/Canada/UK) was educated at the Royal College of Art, London and received a PhD from the University of Westminster, London.
 His work uses independent photography as a critical practice, focusing on race, migration, and queer issues.

 Gupta is a Visiting Tutor at the Royal College of Art and was the Lead Curator for the 2018 Fotofest in Houston, USA.
 His work can be found in many private and public collections, including the George Eastman Museum (Rochester, USA), the Tokyo Metropolitan Museum of Photography (Japan), the Royal Ontario Museum (Toronto, Canada), the Tate (London, England), and the Museum of Modern Art (New York, USA).